-The Master of Science in Human Anatomy & Physiology Instruction—the MS-HAPI—is a graduate program for A&P teachers.
-A combination of science courses (enough to qualify you to teach at the college level) and courses in contemporary instructional practice, this program helps you power up your teaching.
-Kevin Patton is a faculty member in this program.
+The Master of Science in Human Anatomy & Physiology Instruction—the MS-HAPI—is a graduate program for A&P teachers, especially for those who already have a graduate/professional degree.
+A combination of science courses (enough to qualify you to teach at the college level) and courses in contemporary instructional practice, this program helps you be your best in both on-campus and remote teaching.
+Kevin Patton is a faculty member in this program at Northeast College of Health Sciences.
 Check it out!

 If the hyperlinks here are not active, go to TAPPradio.org to find the episode page.

 ★ Need help accessing resources locked behind a paywall?
-Check out this advice from Episode 32 to get what you need! https://youtu.be/JU_l76JGwVw?t=440
+Check out this advice from Episode 32 to get what you need! my-ap.us/paywall

 Take The A&P Professor experience to the next level!

 Earn cash by referring other A&P faculty to this podcast: